RUGSoftEng/2018-Hestia-Web-Frontend/docs/architecture/HestiaWeb_architecture.md

     return routeRequest(method, url, payload)
 ```

+The front-end website will interact with this server exclusively through sending JSON objects in the payload of POST requests.
+These objects contain the following information.

+* *query*: The endpoint that the client intends to send a request to, on the Hestia local controller.
+* *method*: The method by which the user wishes to send the request.
+* *payload*: The payload is an optional item in the request that when supplied, is used for requests which require additional information, such as POSTing to /devices/ to create a new device, or updating a device's name.
+The exact content of the payload is identical in structure to the payload that would naturally be received by the

 Every time a query is done on the webpage, the server gets a request where the */request* is being pinged.
 The above piece of code breaks down what the information consists of.
-Firstly, it gets a JSON objects, where the *url* variable is set to be the URL, such that it can access either plugins or devices.
+Firstly, it gets a JSON object, where the *url* variable is set to be the URL, such that it can access either plugins or devices.
 Secondly, a certain method is set in the data that is being sent, such as GET, POST, PUT, or DELETE.
 Furthermore, depending on the method, there may be a payload, which contains the *body* of the message.
 For instance, for posting a new device, this would consist of a name, an ip, and a port number.
-Also, the corresponding plugin is required, which in this case also has to be part of the message sent from the ebapp to our server.
+Also, the corresponding plugin is required, which in this case also has to be part of the message sent from the webapp to our server.
 This differs from for instance a GET request, which simply requires a URL and the method.

 Based on this information we have a function routeRequest, which follows up with the corresponding action, and sends the appropriate data.
 ```